Aryan-81/ProfessorWebsite_usingReact/README.md

 # Professor's Website

 This repository contains a Professor's website built with React.
 It is designed to showcase the professor's profile, research interests, publications, and contact information.
-# Professor's Website

-This repository contains a Professor's website built with React.
-It is designed to showcase the professor's profile, research interests, publications, and contact information.

 ## Prerequisites